chicagoruby/How_ChicagoRuby_Works/README.md

 * [ChicagoRuby](http://chicagoruby.org) web site.
 Great place to find general information about ChicagoRuby.
 * [ChicagoRuby Meetup](http://meetup.com/chicagoruby) site.
 This is how we manage our calendar.
 Saves us tons of time.
 * [WindyCityDB](http://windycitydb.org) site and [iPhone app](http://windycitydb.org/iphone).
 Save trees, use the mobile app.
-* [WindyCityRails](http://windycityrails.org) site.
+* [WindyCityRails](http://windycityrails.org) site and [iPhone app](http://itunes.apple.com/us/app/windycityrails/id390964524?mt=8).
 Our first annual conference, launched in 2008 to a sell-out crowd with profits donated to a charitable organization.
 * [WindyCityGo](http://windycitygo.org) site.
 Our newest annual conference, scheduled to launch in April 2011.
 Many of our members are adding mobile components (iPhone, iPad, and Android) to their Rails apps, and we want to give them the resources to do so.

 Questions?
 You can reach the organizer team through our [Contact Form](http://chicagoruby.org/contact) or via organizers -at- chicagoruby -dot- org.